 “Between the stimulus and the response there is a space, it is in that space that our freedom lies” – Viktor Frankl MD, Psychiatrist and Holocaust survivor-

 To me this quote from Viktor Frankl speaks of the space of wisdom and peace innate in all.
-When we operate from this space we realise we have a freedom to choose what we “think” about any circumstance we find ourselves in.
+When we operate from this space, we realise we have the freedom to choose what we “think” about any circumstance we find ourselves in.

-We have the choice to take things personally, scanning our minds for reasons as to why it is happening to us, or we can see it for what it is, life happening.
+We have a choice to take any challenges we face personally, scanning our minds for reasons as to why it is happening “to us” or we can see it for what it is, life happening.

 If we interpret the words as threatening and become defensive, our brain prepares us for the fight/freeze/flight response, by flooding our bodies with Adrenalin and Cortisol, while reducing other functions such as digestion, repair and growth, along with our decision making abilities and immune support.
 All of which is a welcome response if you are under physical threat and need extra resources to defend yourself.

 However, what you will find most of the time is, when we perceive the words this way, we are most likely in a low mood, or the words said, trigger an insecurity or old hurt we are suppressing from childhood.

 Being in awareness of what is truly happening in the moment, taking the time to look at their behaviour, discarding preconceived ideas, and considering what’s really going on, means we are less likely to overreact or say things in anger, which we usually regret later, creating a bigger problem to solve.

 Instead, if we take a pause and keep our mind quiet, we can really hear what is being said, we can see that it is coming from a place of hurt in the other person, and that there is more going on beneath the surface than they let on.